-Building a Logic Option (2.5 Instructions)
+Building a Logic Option in Basic Agent

 In the Call Script Builder, a Logic Option, or logic step, can be used to provide the operators with choices of the appropriate path to follow based on callers' responses or requests.
 For example, the very first step in a script, which includes the operators' opening greeting, is a logic step.
 Logic steps are commonly used in appointment scheduling, scripting that differs based on weekday, date, or time, paths that include a warm transfer, and any path that includes an app integration.

 In this tutorial, we will update our initial drop down of call options and add a secondary Logic Option after.

 To start, you’ll want to click on the Message icon in the top left corner, next to the operator greeting.
 When you open it, the script’s path options will appear showing the following:

 - Text: This column will show the name of each path.

 - Profile: This column will show which profile each path is assigned to.

 - Next: This column will be where your Next Step is pointed to.